 - consolidated jurisprudential principles; or - the founding principles of the relevant tax legislation, or to the extent that the above official interpretations result in new, additional and more onerous obligations than those imposed by the law.
+UniCredit S.p.A. has undertaken to communicate these circumstances to the Financial Administration, in total transparency, within the framework of the Collaborative Compliance Regime according to Legislative Decree no. 128/15.

-In addition, where possible under the regulations in force in the various jurisdictions in which it operates, UniCredit Group may participate in initiatives that establish and improve cooperation with the Tax Authorities (e.g., co-operative compliance procedures or systems); in fact, UniCredit Group generally intends to adopt and comply with the codes of practice and / or the co-operative compliance regimes advocated by the relevant authorities in the countries to whose tax jurisdiction it is subject in all reasonable circumstances2.
+In addition, where possible under the regulations in force in the various jurisdictions in which it operates, UniCredit Group may participate in initiatives that establish and improve cooperation with the Tax Authorities (e.g., co-operative compliance procedures or systems); in fact, UniCredit Group generally intends to adopt and comply with the codes of practice and / or the co-operative compliance regimes advocated by the relevant authorities in the countries to whose tax jurisdiction in which it operates it is subject in all reasonable circumstances2.

-UniCredit Group also collaborates and cooperates with the Tax Authorities, international organisations and with the legislative authorities of the various jurisdictions in which it operates in the enactment of new laws or clarification of interpretation or practice, in order to contribute to the necessary balance - and interaction - that should exist between the competing interests of the State and those of the companies and institutions that do business therein.
+UniCredit Group also collaborates and cooperates with the Tax Authorities, international organizations and with the legislative authorities of the various jurisdictions in which it operates in the enactment of new laws or clarification of interpretation or practice, in order to contribute to the necessary balance - and interaction - that should exist between the competing interests of the State and those of the companies and institutions that do business therein.